xxelegyxx/elegy-resume/README.md

 https://elegy-portfolio.herokuapp.com/

 ## :newspaper: Description
-The following files contain the assets necessary to deploy a portfolio page.
+The following files contain the assets necessary to deploy a portfolio page for the 3D artist, songwriter, and programmer Joe Wood AKA Elegy.

 ## :computer: Installation
 This site utilizes react to build a responsive portfolio page.
 User can run `npm i` to install dependencies. <br>